 Men’s Service Group (MSG)

-MSG is a volunteer organization designed to help Christ United men serve God through home repairs and maintenance for those in need around Plano.
+Christ United’s Men’s Service Group (MSG) is a volunteer organization designed to help Christ United men serve God through home repairs and maintenance in Plano and the surrounding areas.
+Work is done in the homes of those in need and on our church campus.

 Blanket Blessings provides blankets for adults and children who are homeless in our area.
 It’s easy to make a blanket – just cut fleece and tie a double knot in each of the ties hanging around the edges.
 Once completed, volunteers will deliver them to our community partners, such as the Samaritan Inn, to be distributed.